Brad Cloepfil

-Brad Cloepfil (born 1956) is an American architect, educator and principal of Allied Works Architecture of Portland, Oregon and New York City.
+Brad Cloepfil (born 1956) is an American architect, educator and principal of Allied Works Architecture of Portland, Oregon, and New York City.
 His first major project was an adaptive reuse of a Portland warehouse for the advertising agency Wieden+Kennedy.
 Since 2000, Cloepfil and Allied Works have completed cultural, commercial and residential projects including the Contemporary Art Museum St. Louis, the University of Michigan Museum of Art, the Dutchess County Residence Guest House and the Museum of Arts and Design.
-Recent and notable works include the Clyfford Still Museum in Denver, Colorado, completed in November 2011; the National Music Centre of Canada in Calgary, Alberta, which opened in July 2016; and the Providence Park expansion in Portland, Oregon, completed in 2019.
+Recent works include the National Music Centre of Canada in Calgary, Alberta, which opened in July 2016; the Providence Park expansion in Portland, Oregon, completed in 2019; and the Palmer Museum of Art in State College, Pennsylvania, completed in 2024.

 Early life and education

 Cloepfil was born in Portland, Oregon and earned his Bachelor of Architecture at the University of Oregon in Eugene.
 After working in the offices of Skidmore, Owings & Merrill, in Los Angeles, and Mario Botta, in Switzerland, Cloepfil moved to New York to earn his advanced degree in architectural design.
 He received his Master of Science in Advanced Architectural Design from the Columbia University Graduate School of Architecture in 1985.